 Within the discharge zone depth to groundwater is shallow, supporting vegetation and surface water features of outstanding ecological and cultural significance.
 Groundwater levels within the discharge zone are maintained through localised recharge and are influenced by extraction and water uses in this area.
 This indicates that the closer water extraction is to the discharge zone, the more significant the impact on Roper River dry season flows.

-In recognition of this the plan further protects the discharge zone by preventing the grant of any new or increased water licence extraction entitlements within the protection area.
+The plan further protects the discharge zone by preventing the grant of any new or increased water licence extraction entitlements within the area.